-The Providence Campus Dietetics and Applied Nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995; phone: 312-899-0040, ext.
-5400.
-The Providence Campus Didactic Programs in Dietetics (DPD) meets the standards of education set by ACEND.
+The Providence Campus Dietetics and Applied Nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), located at 120 South Riverside Plaza, Suite 2190, Chicago, IL, 60606-6995; phone: 800-877-1600, ext.
+5400; email.
+The Providence Campus Didactic Program in Dietetics (DPD) meets the standards of education set by ACEND.

 Providence Campus — M.S.
 Physician Assistant Studies (M.S.P.A.S.)